 A few minutes before the start of the parade the Headless Horseman rides down the street.
 This can’t be missed!!
 We arrived about 30 minutes before the start of the parade to get a spot.
 Once we have a spot my husband usually picks up a snack but this time we snacked on our trick or treating candy!

-You know that I like to plan our visits to Disney with little wait times for the attractions and rides.
+You know that I like to plan our visits to Magic Kingdom with little wait times for the attractions and rides.
 If you are visiting Magic Kingdom and want to skip the special events you will walk on most rides.
 We stopped in Fantasyland and rode The Barnstormer three times in a row.
 As you get later in the evening the lines get even shorter!

 Guests attending the party can dress up!
 Some guests dress up a little, some dress up a lot.
 There were times guests costumes were so good we couldn’t tell if they were cast members!
 We decided to wear Disney shirts and skip the full on costumes.